 From MSF’s experience in other infectious disease outbreaks, we know it is essential to reduce people’s fear and prevent rumours by giving people access to correct information.
 Our outreach teams in Cox’s Bazar are going door-to-door to educate people about COVID-19 and preventing its spread, as well as connecting with local community leaders to share information and build trust.

-In the Greek islands, no one has yet been confirmed with coronavirus in any of the refugee camps, where over 17,500 people live in squalid conditions in tents or containers.
-But with overcrowding, little clean water and scarce sanitation, our teams are concerned the pandemic would spread quickly in these camps, and so we are working urgently to prepare.
+In the Greek islands, more than 33,000 people live in squalid conditions in tents or containers.
+To date there have been no reported cases of COVID-19 within any of these centres, but with overcrowding, little clean water and scarce sanitation, our teams are concerned the pandemic would spread quickly in these camps, and are making preparations should cases arise.

 In Lesbos MSF is operating an inpatient medical unit outside of Moria camp, where we are testing patients showing symptoms of COVID-19 to provide early detection and isolation of people thought to have the virus, as well as treatment for anyone with mild symptoms.
 No one has yet tested positive.
 We have adapted our facilities to ensure protection for our patients and staff, including supporting health workers with correct triage of patients.